hexdump0815/imagebuilder/systems/chromebook_oak/readme.md

 ## special notes

-- i was daily driving (all my firefox and terminal activities, suspend/resume etc.) an oak-elm system for more than two weeks and it was working surprisingly well and reliable :) (v5.19.1, debian bullseye, august 2022)
 - this system stays on the linux v5.10 kernel for now as later mainline kernels have problems with the display reinitialization after resume
   - this is no longer the case since the 220606-02 image
 - most things seem to work more or less